 ComboFix sometimes changes Desktop background image to Windows' default.
 Choose your own background again as instructed in the Change Desktop background in Windows article.

-It also tends to turn off the displaying of known file extensions (named Hide extensions for known file types), read about restoring the setting in this article.
+It also tends to turn off the displaying of known file extensions (named Hide extensions for known file types), read about restoring the setting in the folder views and options article.

-ComboFix always sets Internet Explorer as your default Internet browser.
-In case you like alternatives such as Mozilla Firefox, Google Chrome, Opera or Apple Safari more, change your favorite one back to the default web browser.
+ComboFix always sets Internet Explorer as your default browser.
+In case you like alternatives such as Mozilla Firefox, Google Chrome or Opera more, change your favorite one back to the default web browser.

 ComboFix creates several folders and many files before scanning and during threat removal.
 After Windows starts normally, you should remove ComboFix and the folders it created.